 Chronology of Pertinent Events.

-7. Since approximately 1996, California retail users have been able to obtain electrical power directly from energy service providers other than the utilities regulated by the Commission.
+7. Since approximately 1998, California retail users have been able to obtain electrical power directly from energy service providers other than the utilities regulated by the Commission.
 This is referred to as direct access and was authorized by the Legislature (Publ.
 Util.
 Code § ____) as part of California’s public policy to create an electrical supply industry with many competitors.
-As of July 31, 2001, more than 70,000 direct access contracts were in effect statewide.
-(Exhibit __ at __.)
-As of the date of the Commission’s Order, approximately 5% of the California demand for electricity is satisfied by direct access.
+As of July 31, 2001, more than 70,000 direct access contracts were in effect statewide and approximately 3.1% of the California demand for electricity was satisfied by direct access.
 (Exhibit __ at ___.)

+8. The State of California is not required to purchase electrical power for direct access customers and the State of California does not incur debt to satisfy the electrical energy requirements of direct access customers.

 9. On January 25, 2001, Southern California Edison Company filed with the Commission a Petition for Expedited Modification of D.99-06-058 (the “Edison Proceeding”), requesting authorization to temporarily suspend payment of Power Exchange energy credits to energy service providers and to their direct access customers.
 (Exhibit __ at __.)